 In today’s fast-paced world, business is a constantly evolving process.
 To survive and thrive, it becomes necessary for companies to be agile and conscious about their agility as they go through different cycles, with each news cycle bringing new factors impacting the company both positively and negatively.

 So what is Agile Business Process?
-What is the difference with Lean Management?
+What is the difference between Lean vs Agile Management?
 Here are some benefits businesses and ideas for implementing enterprise agility at your company.

 What is Agile Business Process?